-Quantifying and Costing Your Pond
+Quantifying The Cost Of Your Pond

 Remember that you will need to order slightly more of certain of the items to allow for waste and breakage.
 In the step-by-step projects, quantities have been rounded off where appropriate.
 An additional percentage has not been included.

 Where available, it is usually sold in powder form in 40 kg (88 lb) bags.
 Bentonite is generally mixed with soil and spread dry over the sloping walls and floor of the pond.
 The ideal soil type is clay, in which case you will need approximately 5 kg (11 lb) for every square meter (10 sq ft) it must cover.
 Sandy soil should be mixed with as much as 8 kg (18 lb) to cover the same area.

 Estimating the quantity of soil required can be problematic.
 It is reasonably safe to work on a soil weight of 1.75 kg for every liter (3lb 11oz per 2 pints) or 0.001 m³ (0.035 cu ft).
 This means that for every square meter to be sealed, you will need approximately 175 kg (386 lb) of soil to mix with the bentonite.

 If a pure blanket of bentonite is spread over the pond basin, you will need considerably more of this material.
 In most instances, 10 kg (22lb) will be sufficient to cover 1 m² (10 sq ft).

 Unless your pool is a reasonably regular shape, you will find it necessary to buy very much more liner than you actually need to form a blanket over the excavation.
 Unfortunately, there is very little you can do about this waste.

 |Firestone PondGard 45 Mil 20 x 25-Feet EPDM Pond Liner